 Use Google Maps (below) to figure out your public transit and driving route to our office.
 Several bus lines run through Little Tokyo, and our office is a 12 minute walk from the Civic Center/Grand Park Metro station, which is at the intersection of 1st Street and Hill Street.

-About our new office building:
+About our office location:

-The Economic Roundtable is located in the office building of the Japanese American Cultural and Community Center (JACCC).
+The Economic Roundtable is located in the office building of the Japanese American Cultural and Community Center (JACCC), since March 2018.
 “JACCC’s Center Building is a five-story office building and was the first phase of establishing JACCC’s facilities followed by the construction of the James Irvine Japanese Garden, the Aratani Theatre, and JACCC Plaza.
 Completed in 1980, the Center Building is a five-story office building located in historic Little Tokyo, minutes away from restaurants, retail, and the Metro Gold Line Station.
-Our campus also includes the Aratani Theatre, James Irvine Japanese Garden, and Noguchi Plaza.
+Our campus also includes the Aratani Theatre, James Irvine Japanese Garden, and Isamu Noguchi Plaza.
 We offer special rates for nonprofit organizations.”

 About our old office building:

 Downtown Los Angeles is home for the Economic Roundtable since our founding in 1991.
-The Economic Roundtable’s old office was located in the historic Coast Federal Savings building (picture), which was built in 1926.
+From that founding year until 2018, the Economic Roundtable’s office was located in the historic Coast Federal Savings building (picture), which was built in 1926.
 The building was designed by renowned California engineer and architect Julia Morgan, who also designed the Hearst Castle in San Simeon, California, and the old Los Angeles Herald-Examiner offices, located a few blocks south.
 The building’s name comes from an early occupant, the Coast Federal Savings and Loan Association, which featured a model of the building prominently in its “Buck Bunny” television ads decades ago.
 Today the building bears the signage of Chase Bank, and is home several non-profit organizations, social service contractors and a clothing marketer in addition to the first floor bank.
 Rising up above the Coast Federal Savings building are two new towers: “Level” at 888 S. Olive Street, and 49 story, 490 apartment residence at 825 S. Hill Street, both by Onni.